Civlac/SRWLED-Wiki/Home.md

 ## Reset the device

 1. Log in to the device.
-If you cannot log in, then you need to Reflash the device, which will default to AP mode
+If you cannot log in, then you need to Reflash the device, which may default to AP mode
 1. Select the Config cog at the top right of the application display
 1. Select "Security and Updates"
 1. Check "Factory reset"